BpCodingDojo/KeypadKata/README.md

 ```

 ### Challenge++
 If you want an extra challenge, accomplish the same challenge but without knowing the number of times a digit is pressed.
 For example "7653" could mean sold, or poke, or even solenoid!

-You must do this efficiently with regards to [Big-O complexity](http://en.wikipedia.org/wiki/Big_O_notation).
+*Think about efficient code with regards to [Big-O complexity](http://en.wikipedia.org/wiki/Big_O_notation)*

 ### Challenge+++
 The predicted words have to be sorted by a priority which comes from user interactions.
 If a user picks one word from the predicted ones, the next time, it will be the first in the list.
 Every time the user chooses one word, its priority became stronger.